alus-it/AirNavigator/release/README.txt

 	Added airplane symbol at the center of HSI

 Version 0.3.1
-	Course Deviation Indicator scale sensitivity switched automatically Course Deviation Indicator and his scale are displayed only when needed (when flying a predefined route leg)
+	Course Deviation Indicator scale sensitivity switched automatically between 5 and 0.3 NM Course Deviation Indicator and his scale are displayed only when needed (only when flying on predefined route leg) Bearing to next way point also displayed in the HSI

 CONTACTS